- Faculty Liaison, FRIT Graduate Student Organization

-Caitlin’s current research and dissertation project focuses on the early modern permutations of galanterie and its literary potential to accommodate and represent non-normative identities and relations.
+Caitlin is a PhD candidate in French & Francophone literatures and languages with certificates in Cultural Studies and Gender, Sexuality & Women’s Studies (GSWS).
+Her dissertation project, entitled “Queer Galanterie: Accommodating Queer Histories and Bodies in Early Modern France” focuses on the early modern permutations of galanterie and its literary potential to accommodate and represent non-normative identities and relations.

 Caitlin received her B.A. with concentrations in French and German at Montana State University in 2015.

 Her other research interests include sexuality, youth, and gender fluidity in early modern French literature and thought, manifestations of ‘monstrosity,’ depictions of Woman and their intersections with Queerness, and the construction of Nation through literature.